-Based on Clare Boothe Luce’s 1936 all-female stage comedy hit about (mostly) New York socialites and their men problems and men-related rivalries, George Cukor's 1939 The Women movie version – starring the Queen of Metro-Goldwyn-Mayer, Norma Shearer; her studio rival, Joan Crawford, at the time going through a professional downturn; and the up-and-coming Rosalind Russell – is the apotheosis of big-screen bitchiness.
+Based on Manhattan socialite Clare Boothe Luce’s 1936 all-female stage comedy hit about (mostly) upscale New Yorkers, their men problems, and assorted social/sexual rivalries, Metro-Goldwyn-Mayer’s 1939 The Women movie adaptation – directed by George Cukor; and starring the Queen of MGM, Norma Shearer; her studio rival, Joan Crawford, at the time in a career slump; and rising star Rosalind Russell – is the apotheosis of big-screen bitchiness.

-English had initially been attached as the screenwriter of a planned mid-1990s The Women remake to have starred actresses-producers Meg Ryan and Julia Roberts, with James L. Brooks as director.
+English had initially been attached as the screenwriter of a planned mid-1990s The Women remake to have starred actresses-producers Meg Ryan and Julia Roberts, with Oscar winner James L. Brooks (Terms of Endearment, 1983) as director.
 She has been trying to get the project off the ground ever since.

 Julia Roberts has moved on, but Meg Ryan remains on board.
 Variety states that Ryan, Annette Bening, Sandra Bullock, and Ashley Judd are all in negotiations to star in the remake, while Uma Thurman has been mentioned as a possible addition to the cast.

 Two-time Oscar nominee Annette Bening (as Best Supporting Actress for The Grifters, 1990; as Best Actress for American Beauty, 1999) is supposed to take over the old Norma Shearer role: Cuckolded wife Mary Haines, all sweetness and light, in addition to nobility in suffering, smart taste in clothes, and, if you look closely, a touch of vindictive ruthlessness.